The Bride of Lammermoor: Chapter summary

 Ch.
 1 (28): Twelve months have passed, and Bucklaw and Craigengelt discuss Bucklaw's impending marriage to Lucy.

 Ch.
 2 (29): Bucklaw and Lady Ashton agree with Lucy that the marriage documents will be signed if no word has been received from Edgar by St Jude's day.

 Ch.
 3 (30): (This and the following chapter fill in developments retrospectively.)
 Lady Ashton exercised strict control on Lucy's movements and correspondence.

 Ch.
 4 (31): The 'wise woman' Aislie Gourlay was brought in to act as Lucy's nurse and told her dark stories about the Ravenswoods.
 A strict minister was also summoned, but he agreed to forward a letter from Lucy to Edgar, reproducing one dictated by her mother but which Lady Ashton had decided not to send: this was phrased so as to appear to be a request for Edgar to renounce their engagement.

 Ch.
 5 (32): On St Jude's day Edgar arrives just as the marriage contract has been signed.

 Ch.
 6 (33): Edgar renounces the engagement in conformity with what he takes to be Lucy's wish, though she is almost entirely silent.

 Ch.
 7 (34): Lucy stabs Bucklaw on their wedding night and dies the following day.
+Bucklaw says that he will never disclose to any man or woman the reason for Lucy stabbing him.

 Ch.
 8 (35): At Lucy's funeral Colonel Ashton arranges a duel with Edgar at sunrise the following morning.
 On his way to the arranged meeting-place Edgar and his horse disappear in a quicksand.